Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

 \section{Abstract}

-Magnetic excitations in Cs$_2$CuBr$_4$, a spin-1/2 Heisenberg antiferromagnet with a distorted triangular lattice, are studied by means of electron spin resonance (ESR) spectroscopy in magnetic fields up to 25 T. The presence of a substantial zero-field gap, $\Delta \sim 10$ K, observed in the ESR spectrum is interpreted in the frame of a triangular-lattice antiferromagnet model, indicating good agreement with results of spin-wave calculations.
-The peculiarities of the ESR spectrum are discussed taking into account the effect of staggered Dzyaloshinskii-Moriya interactions and two-magnon decay processes.
+We report on high-field electron spin resonance (ESR) studies of magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$.
+Frequency-field diagrams of ESR excitations are measured for different orientations of magnetic fields up to 25 T. We show that the substantial zero-field energy gap, $\Delta\approx9.5$ K, observed in the low-temperature excitation spectrum of Cs$_2$CuBr$_4$ [Zvyagin $et~al.$, Phys.
+Rev. Lett.
+112, 077206 (2014)], is present well above $T_N$.
+Noticeably, the transition into the long-range magnetically ordered phase does not significantly affect the size of the gap, suggesting that even below $T_N$ the high-energy spin dynamics in Cs$_2$CuBr$_4$ is determined by short-range-order spin correlations.
+The experimental data are compared with results of model spin-wave-theory calculations for spin-1/2 triangle-lattice antiferromagnet.

-Spin-1/2 Heisenberg antiferromagnets (AFs) on triangular lattices is an important class of strongly correlated quantum systems to probe effects of quantum fluctuations, magnetic order, and frustrations.
-In 1973, employing the ``resonating valence bond'' (RVB) concept, P.W.
-Anderson proposed that quantum fluctuations can be sufficiently strong to destroy the classical $120^{\circ}$ ordering in such a system; as consequence, a two-dimensional (2D) spin-liquid phase should be realized \cite{Anderson}.
-This phase can be regarded as a 2D fluid of mobile RVB states, with the excitation spectrum formed by fractionalized quasi-particles, spinons.
-In recent years, the topic of spin-1/2 Heisenberg AFs on a triangular lattice has received much attention due to a rich phase diagram predicted for such systems (see, $e.g.$, \cite{Starykh,Gham,Heid,Weng,Weich,Reuther}).
-Important parameters determining their physics are $J$ and $J'$, the exchange coupling parameters along the horizontal and zigzag bonds, respectively (Fig.\ \ref{fig:CCB_FFD_b}, inset).
-The 1D collinear phase (with the limit corresponding to isolated Heisenberg chains, $J'/J=0$) has been shown to exist up to $J'/J$ ranging from $\sim 0.2$ to 0.8 \cite{Starykh,Gham,Heid,Weng}, while Weichselbaum and White predicted the existence of incommensurate spin-spin correlations for $0<J'/J<1$ and above \cite{Weich}.
-Thus, the exact value of the critical $J'/J$ ratio for spin-1/2 Heisenberg triangular-lattice AFs (in particular, for small $J'$) and the underlying physics remains controversial, demanding its experimental determination.
+Spin-1/2 Heisenberg antiferromagnets (AFs) on triangular lattices form an important class of low-dimensional (low-D) spin systems to probe effects of quantum fluctuations, magnetic order, and frustrations.
+In 1973, developing the idea of the ``resonating valence bond'' ground state, P.~W.~Anderson proposed that quantum fluctuations can be sufficiently strong to destroy the classical $120^{\circ}$ order in such a system \cite{Anderson}.
+As consequence, a two-dimensional spin-liquid phase may be realized.
+This phase can be regarded as a 2D fluid of resonating spin-singlet pairs, with the excitation spectrum formed by fractionalized mobile quasiparticles.
+Subsequent numerical studies have, however, confirmed the presence of the semiclassical $120^{\circ}$ magnetic ordering albeit with strongly reduced ordered moments \cite{Bernu,Capriotti,Zheng,White}.
+In recent years, the topic of spin-1/2 Heisenberg AFs on a triangular lattice has received particular attention due to the rich phase diagram, whose details are still actively debated \cite{Starykh,Gham,Heid,Weng,Weich,Reuther}.